triviality-js/triviality/docs/intro_triviality.md

       Types of parameters 'container' and 'container' are incompatible.
         Property 'logger' is missing in type '{}' but required in type 'Readonly<Pick<LogModule, "logger">>'.

-Let's fix the container and add the LogModule:
+Let's fix the container by adding the LogModule:

 #typescript "example/moduleDependency/HalloModuleContainer.ts"